 Along the Left Bank, the beach runs from the Pont de l'Alma bridge near the Eiffel Tower and Branly Museum to the Pont Royal bridge next to the Orsay Museum (almost opposite from the Louvre).

-In the past, thousands of tons of sand were trucked in for the event each year, only to be removed a month later when the areas reverted back to traffic-filled highways.
+In the past, thousands of tons of sand were trucked in for the event each year, only to be removed at the end of the summer.

 On the Right Bank, the seasonal beach focuses on tranquility and enjoying the sun.
 Tall potted palm trees add to the tropical ambiance.